MI-AFP/tutorials/tutorials/04_types-errors.md

 For both cases it means that when data constructor is evaluated, it must fully evaluate ([weak head normal form](https://wiki.haskell.org/Weak_head_normal_form)) the second parameter, but the first one will stay unevaluated in a lazy way.
 All depends on language implementation in the used compiler.

 In order to achieve laziness, Haskell wraps all types with some additional information = *boxed types*.
 If you don't need laziness and other related properties, it is more efficient to use raw *unboxed types*.
-We will talk about that as a bonus or at the end of course in a *Performance* section.
+We will talk about that as a bonus or at the end of course in the *Performance* section.
 Now you just need to know roughly what is it about, because it is used in some textual types...

 ## Textual types